spinnaker/governance/governance.md

 Qualifications

 * Nominated and Appointed by Steering Committee
-  * 2 year terms, term limit of consecutive 4 years (after, individual must take off 1 year)
+  * 2 year terms, term limit of consecutive 4 years (after, individual must take 1 year off)
   * Terms should be staggered within the TOC and off by 6 months from SC
   * Calendar year starts with annual Spinnaker Summit